-The syllabus is based on a core of five areas of study that will be studied by all students and one optional study, from a choice of three.
+The syllabus is based on a core of three areas of study that is studied by all students and one elective area, from a choice of three.

-The optional study allows students the opportunity to undertake a more detailed study of one area of the core.
+The elective allows students the opportunity to undertake a more detailed study of one area of the core.

-Junior Certificate Home Economics is assessed, at Ordinary and Higher Level, through three different methods of assessment:
+Leaving Certificate Home Economics-Scientific and Social is assessed, at Ordinary and Higher level, as follows: